revaturelabs/interviewquestions/InterviewSpecificQuestions/HTML-CSS/HTML.md

 A **DOCTYPE** is always associated to a DTD ( Document Type Definition ).
 A DTD defines how documents of a certain type should be structured (i.e. a button can contain a span but not a div), whereas a **DOCTYPE** declares what DTD a document supposedly respects (i.e. this document respects the HTML DTD).
 For webpages, the **DOCTYPE** declaration is required.
 It is used to tell user agents what version of the HTML specifications your document respects.

-Once a user agent has recognized a correct **DOCTYPE**, it will trigger the no-quirks mode matching this **DOCTYPE** forreading the document.
+Once a user agent has recognized a correct **DOCTYPE**, it will trigger the no-quirks mode matching this **DOCTYPE** for reading the document.
 If a user agent doesn't recognize a correct **DOCTYPE**, it will trigger the quirks mode.

 </blockquote>
 </details>